On unit signatures and narrow class groups of odd degree abelian number fields: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Edgar Costa, David Dummit, Noam Elkies, Georges Gras, Brendan Hassett, Hershy Kisilevsky, Arul Shankar, Jared Weinstein, and Melanie Matchett Wood for comments, and Tommy Hofmann for sharing his list of cyclic septic fields.
+The authors would like to thank Edgar Costa, David Dummit, Noam Elkies, Georges Gras, Brendan Hassett, Hershy Kisilevsky, Evan O'Dorney, Arul Shankar, Jared Weinstein, and Melanie Matchett Wood for comments, and Tommy Hofmann for sharing his list of cyclic septic fields.
+Special thanks go to two anonymous referees for their excellent and detailed feedback and suggestions.
 Varma was partially supported by an NSF MSPRF Grant (DMS-1502834) and an NSF Grant (DMS-1844206).
 Voight was supported by an NSF CAREER Award (DMS-1151047) and a Simons Collaboration Grant (550029).
 Elkies was partially supported by an NSF grant (DMS-1502161) and a Simons Collaboration Grant.